aqibos/ml-blog/README.md

 _Please note: **Node.js** and **npm** are required to run this project._

 **This project requires certain environment variables to be set, prior to running (e.g., database credentials, pusher app keys, etc.).
-Please request access from the developer of this application at `ashah023@fiu.edu`.
+Please request access from the developer of this application at `ashah023@fiu.edu` or use your own.
 Thank you.**

 1. Download the project, either via the [browser](https://github.com/ashah023/ml-blog-api) or using using the comamnd line, using `git clone https://github.com/ashah023/ml-blog-api.git`.